Anxiety and Depression

 How We Can Support You

 Our compassionate therapists offer a range of evidence-based therapeutic approaches to support you.
 We work with what works best for you.
-We have experience with Cognitive-behavioural therapy (CBT), mindfulness, emotion-focused therapy, EMDR, Hypnotherapy and culturally responsive care.
+We have experience with Cognitive-behavioural therapy (CBT), mindfulness, emotion-focused therapy, EMDR, hypnotherapy, and culturally responsive care.
 Our approach goes beyond symptom management.
 We address the root causes of distress and help take control of your life, build resilience and gain hope.

 Mental health healing requires both individual work and community connection.
 Many BIPOC individuals experience intergenerational trauma, community-based stress and expectations that impact their mental health.
 We consider these cultural factors to help you navigate family dynamics, self-identity, and societal expectations.
 We honour your heritage while prioritizing your well-being.